madelinezday/buttondown/Registraion & Setup.md

 -   Metadata (read more about metadata [here](https://docs.buttondown.email/getting-started/building-your-subscriber-base#adding-metadata-to-your-subscribers))

 Let’s say you have your subscriber database loaded into a Google or Excel spreadsheet.
-Simply toggle to “File,” and select “Download.”
+Toggle to “File,” and select “Download.”
 Then select “Comma-Separated Values (.csv)” to export your CSV file.

 ![Exporting a CSV from Google Sheets](https://github.com/madelinezday/buttondown/blob/registration-&-setup/Exporting%20a%20CSV%20from%20Google%20Sheets.gif?raw=true)